brentmartin/brentmart.in/README.md

 #BrentMart.in
 A personal portfolio site.
 Visit the [live version](http://brentmart.in/).

-More documentation detailing version by version changes with code examples and additional gifs soon
 ### Description
 This is an overhaul of the original portfolio site.
 The purpose of moving this into a repository was to practice new development skills with code that actually gets shipped on a regular basis.
 This README serves as a *technical summary of all the changes I have made* to the site and how I did them.
 It is exhaustive.

-### What does it show
+### What it is showing
-At this point it is primarily showing JavaScript/JQuery changes.
-It has been shipped in 3 iterations, and still holds the code for each in the repository:

-While I ended up using a ton of JQuery, my goal was really to learn more _ground level_ JS skills before trying to dive into React or Angular.
+So far, this primarily shows JavaScript/JQuery.
+The goal to learn something _ground level_ with JavaScript before working with something more _high level_ like React or Angular.

 <br>
 <br>